Visit Bologna: 10 reasons to do it

 Take Via degli Orefici, next to Piazza Maggiore.

-Under your feet, you'll find some stars, like in Hollywood's walk of fame, with the name of jazz players like Miles Davis and Chet Baker.
+Under your feet, you'll find some stars, like in Hollywood's Walk of fame, with the names of jazz players like Miles Davis and Chet Baker.

 Why that?